annastrik/demo-UI-API-tests/README.md

 ## Layout

-All scripts for tests built in Mocha framework are located in `./tests/specs/**/*` directory.
+All scripts for tests built in Mocha framework are located in `./tests/**/specs/*` directory.

-All selectors and methods are located in `./tests/_pages/**/*` directory.
+All selectors and methods are located in `./tests/**/pages/*` directory.

-All global variables and helper functions are located in `./tests/_data/**/*` directory.
+All global variables and asserts are located in `./tests/**/fixtures/*` directory.

+All helper functions are located in `./tests/**/helper.js` directory.

-All scenarios for tests built in Cucumber framework are located in `./tests/features/**/*` directory and have the file ending `*.feature`.
+All scenarios for tests built in Cucumber framework are located in `./tests/**/features/*` directory and have the file ending `*.feature`.

-All step definitions (i.e. Gherkin steps implementations, described in `*.feature` files) are located in `./tests/stepDefs/**/*` directory.
+All step definitions (i.e. Gherkin steps implementations, described in `*.feature` files) are located in `./tests/**/stepDefs/*` directory.

 ## Cucumber JavaScript framework

 Some tests are written in the Cucumber framework using the [Gherkin syntax](https://cucumber.io/docs/gherkin/).
 That means that the test scenarios are written in plain English text.
 This allows to start with the test process in the early stages of product development and involve non-technical stakeholders.
-Test scenarios are written in real human language and are located in `./tests/features/**/*` and are linked to implementation details in step definitions files in `./tests/stepDefs/**/*` directory.
+Test scenarios are written in real human language and are located in `./tests/**/features/*` and are linked to implementation details in step definitions files in `./tests/**/stepDefs/*` directory.

 ## The Page Object Design Pattern

 Page Object reduces code duplication and improves test maintenance.
 It serves as a layer of abstraction between tests and code.
 The code is kept nice and DRY (Don't Repeat Yourself).
-All page elements (selectors, methods) are stored into separate files called Pages in `./tests/_pages/**/*` directory that are represented as classes.
+All page elements (selectors, methods) are stored into separate files called Pages in `./tests/**/pages/*` directory that are represented as classes.
 When the tests are run, the spec files or step definitions files (depending on the framework: Mocha or Cucumber) only call test methods from these pages.

 ## API tests